MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 #### Since and Upper

 Every object maintains a range of timestamps, [`since`, `upper`).
-All reads to that object must take place at a timestamp greater than or equal to `since`, but less than `upper`.
+All reads to that object must take place at a timestamp greater than or equal to `since`.
+If a timestamp larger than `upper` is selected to read an object, the read will block until `upper` has advanced past the selected timestamp.
 All writes to that object must take place at a timestamp greater than or equal to `upper`.
 Throughout the lifetime of the object, both `since` and `upper` can increase, but they never decrease.
 This ensures that a read at timestamp `ts` will always return the same value, because if `ts` is readable, then all future writes must take place at a timestamp greater than `ts`.

-If a timestamp larger than `upper` is selected to read an object, the read will block until `upper` has advanced past the selected timestamp.

 NOTE: When an object is first created the `upper` may be initialized below the `since`.
 This will quickly correct itself and, as mentioned above, all reads will block until the upper has advanced.